dromara/hmily/README.md

 # About

-   Hmily is a TCC solution for distributed transactions, Its rapid integration, zero penetration high performance has been run by a number of companies including my own company in the production environment
+   Hmily is a TCC solution for distributed transactions, Its rapid integration, zero penetration high performance has been run by a number of companies including my own company in the production environment.

    Its performance is nearly lossless compared to your RPC framework, its confrim cancel, and its log store is conducted asynchronously using a disruptor.

-   If you want to use it or get a quick look at it [!Quick Start](http://dromara.org/website/zh-cn/docs/hmily/index.html)
+   If you want to use it or get a quick look at it.
+[Quick Start](http://dromara.org/website/zh-cn/docs/hmily/index.html)

 # Stargazers over time